microsoft/FluidFramework/BREAKING.md

 `IFluidSerializer` in `IFluidObject` was deprecated in 0.52 and is now removed.
 Use `FluidObject` instead of `IFluidObject`.

 ### Deprecate TelemetryDataTag.PackageData
 `TelemetryDataTag.PackageData` is deprecated and will be removed in a future release.
-Use `TelemetryDataTag.CodeArtifact`.
+Use `TelemetryDataTag.CodeArtifact` instead.

 # 0.59